|

 back

-This is indeed a magical spice.
+to top This is indeed a magical spice.
 The powder form which is what we use is the root of the plant, dried and powdered.
 In its root form, turmeric looks like ginger.
 It has a deep yellow color, also a fresh herb smell and taste.
 It is used in most Indian vegetable or meat preparations.
+Health Benefits:

 to top